Mather-Sophi/sophi-for-wordpress/readme.txt

 Object caching is encouraged, as the plugin saves Sophi data as a transient.
 If you do not have object caching, then the data will be saved as a transient in the options table but note that these will eventually expire.

 The default caching period is five minutes.
 This can be modified with the `sophi_cache_duration` hook.

+= Sophi API empty response =

+If the Sophi API returns an empty Post ID array, the plugin will result in a "no results" response.
+The `found_posts` filter can be used to modify the Sophi API response to allow manual posts to be injected into the response (e.g., via a fallback method to inject posts that would be a good fit).

 == Documentation ==